 3. What’s the big deal?

-While a lot of information and concern has come out for the Honeybee, very little attention (until recently) has been paid to our native pollinators.
+While a lot of information and concern has come out for the honeybee, very little attention (until recently) has been paid to our native pollinators.
 Scientists who study them are concerned about an apparent decline in their abundance.
-The main reasons are habitat loss, invasive species, pesticides, and the honeybee may also be introducing diseases and parasites into the native bee populations, as well putting incredible competitive pressure on our native bees.
-A single hive contains 20,000-50,000 honeybees.
-Those numbers far outstrip the relatively small numbers of native bees, most of which are solitary nesters, except for Bumblebees.
+The main reasons are habitat loss, invasive species, and pesticides.
+Honeybees also introduce diseases and parasites into the native bee populations and put incredible competitive pressure on our native bees.
+A single hive of honeybees contains 20,000-50,000 honeybees.
+Those numbers far outstrip the relatively small numbers of native bees, most of which are solitary nesters, except for bumblebees.

 4. What can I plant for them?